Motion to Adorn

 And I'll tell you this about

+my friend Dan.
 The new Dan worked.

 The new Dan was

-inviting to others, including those, and particularly those in whom he might have romantic interest in a way that the old Dan was not.
+inviting to others, including those, and particularly those in whom he might have romantic interest, in a way that the old Dan was not.

 And the new Dan had a more rewarding life, not just because of the interest of others in his aesthetics, but because he had invested in the aesthetics of his own life and lived now in a more beautiful and comfortable environment, even though he was doing it on a college student's budget, shopping at the poster stand at the student union.